 I find the Google car to be something of an enigma.
 Driverless, I mean, even the most advanced automation put to use in airplanes and trains require a pilot and engineer to be present, if for no other reason than for unforeseen situations and emergencies.
 In particular, countless ethical issues come to mind.
 Never mind a powerless plane being steered into an empty field, how could an barely controllable car decide on its own, whether to hit a light post or a group of children.
 I just don’t see it.

-If one looks at the sophisticated engineering in many modern aircraft, we still find accidents caused by unpredictable or unforeseeable events, like an autopilot miss interpreting a sudden change in direction caused by wind sheer as an evasive avoidance of another aircraft thereby driving it down into the side of a mountain.
-For engineers to expect laws to allow a driverless car on the road is at best short sighted, at worst arrogant.
+If one looks at the sophisticated engineering in many modern aircraft, we still find accidents caused by unpredictable or unforeseeable events, like an autopilot miss interpreting a sudden change in direct?ion caused by wind sheer as an evasive avoidance of another aircraft thereby driving it down into the side of a mountain.
+For engineers to expect laws to allow a driver less car on the road is at best short sighted, at worst arrogant.
+God forbid, what will happen if there’s a fatality?
 But as always –prove me wrong!